Varna (Hinduism): Etymology and origins

-The word appears in the Rigveda, where it means "colour, outward appearance, exterior, form, figure or shape".
-The word means "color, tint, dye or pigment" in the Mahabharata.
+The term varna appears in the Rigveda, where it means "colour, outward appearance, exterior, form, figure or shape".
+The term means "color, tint, dye or pigment" in the Mahabharata.
 Varna contextually means "colour, race, tribe, species, kind, sort, nature, character, quality, property" of an object or people in some Vedic and medieval texts.
 Varna refers to four social classes in the Manusmriti.

 The Vedas

-The earliest application to the formal division into four social classes (without using the term varna) appears in the late Rigvedic Purusha Sukta (RV 10.90.11–12), which has the Brahman, Rajanya (instead of Kshatriya), Vaishya and Shudra classes forming the mouth, arms, thighs and feet at the sacrifice of the primordial Purusha, respectively:
+The earliest application to the formal division into four social classes (without using the term varna) appears in the late Rigvedic Purusha Sukta (RV 10.90.11–12), where the Brahman, Rajanya (instead of Kshatriya), Vaishya and Shudra classes are described as forming the mouth, arms, thighs and feet at the sacrifice of the primordial Purusha, respectively:

+Scholarly interpretation

-Some modern indologists believe the Purusha Suktam to be a later addition, possibly as a charter myth.
-Stephanie Jamison and Joel Brereton, a professor of Sanskrit and Religious studies, state, "there is no evidence in the Rigveda for an elaborate, much-subdivided and overarching caste system", and "the varna system seems to be embryonic in the Rigveda and, both then and later, a social ideal rather than a social reality".
+Some modern indologists believe the Purusha Sukta to be a later addition, possibly as a charter myth.
+Stephanie Jamison and Joel Brereton, a professor of Sanskrit and Religious Studies, state, "there is no evidence in the Rigveda for an elaborate, much-subdivided and overarching caste system", and "the varna system seems to be embryonic in the Rigveda and, both then and later, a social ideal rather than a social reality".

-Ram Sharan Sharma states that "the Rig Vedic society was neither organized on the basis of social division of labour nor on that of differences in wealth ... [it] was primarily organised on the basis of kin, tribe and lineage."

-In the post-Vedic period, the varna division is described in the Dharmashastra literature, the Mahabharata and in the Puranas.